Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Fingerprinting

 Let $ab$ and $cd$ be two (oriented) line segments.
-The \emph{angle between} $ab$ and $cd$ is the minimum angle the $ab$ can be turned such that $ab$ and $cd$ become parallel and point in the same direction, i.e., $(b-a)\cdot (d-c)>0$.
+The \emph{angle between} $ab$ and $cd$ is the minimum angle that $ab$ can be turned such that $ab$ and $cd$ become parallel and point in the same direction, i.e., after turning, we should have $(b-a)^\bot \cdot (d-c)=0$ and $(b-a)\cdot (d-c)>0$.

 Consider two motions $m_1$ and $m_2$ of a piece $p$.
 The \emph{displacement} between $m_1$ and $m_2$ is $ \sup_{x\in p}\|\pl x{m_1}-\pl x{m_2}\|. $ The \emph{displacement angle} is the absolute difference in how much $m_1$ and $m_2$ rotate $p$ in the interval $[0,\pi]$.